 Last fall, I was engrossed in Arthur Lubow’s exhaustive Diane Arbus: Portrait of a Photographer, in which he makes brief mention of a 1950 vacation that Diane and Allan Arbus took in the Adirondacks on the shores of Lake Champlain.

 That area is close to my heart, so I decided to do more research on the topic.
 I consulted a number of sources, most significantly Patricia Bosworth’s Arbus biography and Judith Stein’s Eye of the Sixties: Richard Bellamy and the Transformation of Modern Art, and felt there was enough for a story that would be of interest to Arbus buffs and those with an interest in the Adirondacks.
-Luckily the editors at Adirondack Life magazine agreed and the story will appear in their upcoming Photography 2017 issue.
+Luckily the editors at Adirondack Life magazine agreed and the story appears in their Photography 2017 issue.

 Most of Arbus’s pre-1956 photos are not available to researchers, so there was little to go on in terms of setting the scene.
 The few relevant images I describe in the story that are available are reprinted in Stein’s book and in Diane Arbus: Revelations.

 Above: Dick Bellamy by Diane Arbus, 1950.
 Nancy Christopherson and Diane Arbus by Allan Arbus, 1950.

 Through several local sources in the Westport, NY area I tried to nail down exactly where the Arbuses and their guests would have stayed, but in the end the best guess – based on some source material Lubow provided – was Windward Inn Cottages.